Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 Dive computers can vary greatly in price from the bargain priced Suunto Zoop Dive Computer to the much more expensive Shearwater Research Perdix Dive Computer.
 The features, use and display will vary quite a bit between them.
 If you are the casual diver, you can probably purchase a Suunto Zoop for the cost of renting one for a few days.

 Another great reason for having your own dive computer is the ability to store and export your dive sites information, interval etc instead of using a log book that can be easily lost or ruined.
 Dive computers have been around for a while now and the technology is proven.
 You wuld be hard pressed to find an experienced diver without one.

 The types and categories of dive computers are not limited by any means and divers get a variety of options to choose from according to their respective needs.
 Whereas the three main types of dive computers are:

 This category of dive computer is mostly preferred by the divers because it is easy to wear and use as compared to others.
 This dive computer looks just like a regular wrist watch but it actually allows divers to carry a mini computer on their wrist.
 A wrist-mounted dive computer uses wireless technology in order to examine the air consumption and the remaining pressure in the tank.

 The style of the wristwatch makes it easier for the divers to view the screen of the small computer while swimming deep in the ocean.
 Although dive watches and dive computers are two different things, still, people who are unaware about the actual difference often refer dive computers as dive watches because they are created in the form of a watch.

-Features of a Standard Dive Computer
+Features of a Beginner Dive Computer

 - It has a display which is easily readable however the color of the display depends on the style of the dive computer.